NetSparkleUpdater/NetSparkle/README.md

 4. Call `await _sparkle.InitAndBeginDownload(update);` with the update you want to download.
 The download path is provided in the `DownloadFinished` event.
 5. When it's done downloading, call `_sparkle.InstallUpdate(update, _downloadPath);`

-The "Handle Events Yourself" sample will be very helpful to you: https://github.com/NetSparkleUpdater/NetSparkle/tree/develop/src/NetSparkle.Samples.HandleEventsYourself
+The [Handle Events Yourself sample](https://github.com/NetSparkleUpdater/NetSparkle/tree/develop/src/NetSparkle.Samples.HandleEventsYourself) and the [Rollback sample](https://github.com/NetSparkleUpdater/NetSparkle/tree/develop/src/NetSparkle.Samples.Avalonia.Rollback) will be very helpful to you in learning how to do these sort of things.

 ### I want to have custom properties in my app cast.
 Can I handle serializing/deserializing the app cast file myself?